a-morales/kwm/README.md

 By default, the insertion point is the focused container, but a temporary insertion point can be set.

 There are 3 types of split-modes available:
- - Optimal - uses width/height ratio (Default)
+ - Optimal - uses width/height ratio (default)
  - Vertical
- - Horizontal.
+ - Horizontal

 Example: